telerik/blazor-docs/components/grid/manual-operations.md

 # Manual Data Source Operations

-By default, the grid will receive the entire collection of data, and it will perform the necessary operations (like [paging]({%slug components/grid/features/paging%}), [sorting]({%slug components/grid/features/sorting%}), [filtering]({%slug components/grid/filtering%})) internally to it.
-You can perform these operations yourself by handling the `OnRead` event of the grid as shown in the example below.
+By default, the Grid will receive the entire collection of data, and it will perform the necessary operations (like [paging]({%slug components/grid/features/paging%}), [sorting]({%slug components/grid/features/sorting%}), [filtering]({%slug components/grid/filtering%})) internally.

+You can perform all data operations yourself (e.g. on the server) and load data on demand by using the `OnRead` event of the Grid.
 The data source will be read after each [CUD operation]({%slug components/grid/editing/overview%}) as well, to ensure fresh data.

->tip This article describes how you can load data on demand and implement filtering, paging, sorting on the server.
->
-> Detailed examples showcase the functionality of the [`OnRead` event]({%slug common-features-data-binding-onread%}) that you need to use.
->
-> You can also find runnable sample apps in the [Serialize the DataSoureRequest to the server](https://github.com/telerik/blazor-ui/tree/master/grid/datasourcerequest-on-server) repo.

-The parameter of type `DataSourceRequest` exposes information about the desired paging, filtering and sorting so you can, for example, call your remote endpoint with appropriate parameters so its performance is optimized and it fetches only the relevant data.

-When the `OnRead` event is used, the internal operations are disabled and you must perform them all in the `OnRead` event.
-You must set:

-* the data to `args.Data`
-* the total number of items (if there is no paging) to `args.Total`
-* the Grid itself should set the `TItem` attribute to the model type

-The event arguments of `OnRead` will receive the `Page` that comes from the application.
-For example, if you load the grid [state]({%slug grid-state%}), or you set the parameter value yourself, that value will be passed to the event handler.
-If it is out of the range of the available data, it will be up to the application to handle that discrepancy.
+>tip Make sure to get familiar with all the general [`OnRead` event documentation]({%slug common-features-data-binding-onread%}) first.

 ## Examples